[Exclusive] France pushes 'European way of life' amid Macron re-election bid

 The Muslim Brotherhood "have never been involved in terrorism in Europe or in jihad since the 1950s," Roy said.
 "The Muslim Brotherhood in Europe has a multicultural approach - the right to wear the veil for women who wish to do it, the right to have halal food in schools or state canteens," he added.

-Themes such as European values and Muslim scarves have been major campaign issues for the far right in rallies ahead of the French elections.
+Meanwhile, European values and Muslim scarves have been major campaign issues for the far right in rallies ahead of the French elections.

 Immigrants "must submit to this country's [France's] values", French far-right presidential contender Marine Le Pen said in a speech in the French city of Reims last weekend.